DIY Van Gogh painting on a wine bottle

 I am not an artist, so please excuse my painting skills.
 During my undergrad, one of my color class assignments was to copy an impressionistic painting on a wine bottle.
 It was the perfect assignment for a novice painter such as me.
 On a wine bottle, you can’t see the entire painting at once, so mistakes in proportion, etc. are obscured.
 Here, I copied one of my favorite Vincent van Gogh works: Wheat Field with Cypresses.
 I used a slightly different (and maybe better) process than the one I learned in college.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 1. First soak off the wine label.
 Wash and dry the bottle.
 Protect your work surface with newspaper and put on latex gloves.